Mort Cooper

-Morton Cecil Cooper (March 2, 1913 – November 17, 1958) was an American baseball pitcher who played eleven seasons in Major League Baseball (MLB).
-He played from 1938 to 1949 for the St. Louis Cardinals, Boston Braves, New York Giants, and Chicago Cubs.
-He batted and threw right-handed and was listed at 6 ft 2 in and 210 lbs.
-He was the National League Most Valuable Player in 1942.
+Morton Cecil Cooper (March 2, 1913 – November 17, 1958) was an American professional baseball pitcher.
+He played 11 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, Boston Braves, New York Giants, and Chicago Cubs.
+A four-time MLB All-Star, Cooper won the National League (NL) Most Valuable Player (MVP) Award in 1942.
 His younger brother, Walker Cooper, also played in the major leagues.